0kp-temp/InterviewTask/README.md

 - about 2h - ui implementation
 - about 2h - testing and bug-fixing
 - about 1h - admin stuff (readme, repo creating because not able to send zip)
+- about 1h - final touch (fix of accidentally broken instrumented tests, Room Flow (issue with DI) as well as minor refactor with code simplification)

 ## Dev tools & test device